We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Best overall meal delivery service for seniors: Magic Kitchen

-- Best meal delivery service for those aged 50 and older: Silver Cuisine
+- Best flexible meal delivery service for seniors: Real Eats

 - Best self-prepared meal delivery service for seniors: Home Chef